patrickdawson/jiraworklog/README.md

 Command line tool to add worklogs quickly

 # Features

 * Import time entries from toggl directly into Jira
 * Print summary of toggl time entries before adding them to jira
 * Add manual time entries with inquirer

 # Jira Setup

 You can setup either `JIRA_TOKEN` or insert username and password on each start.
-This is the prefered method.
+This is the preferred method.
 As an alternative you could save your password in `JIRA_PASS` and omit the entry of the password each time.

 # Setup for auto import with toggl

 * Get your Toggl API token from https://track.toggl.com/profile
 * Set environment variable `TOGGL_API_TOKEN` to your API token
 * Use toggl workspace with name `Zwick` (or change the workspace name in `config.json`)
 * Setup toggl projects according to `config.json` e.g. "Daily", "Sonstiges" etc. The names must match exactly.

 # How to format your toggl entries

 * All time entries with fixed toggl projects (from `config.json`) use the text description for the work log comment.
 * All other time entries are parsed like this: <custom name> <TXR-xxxxx> <work log comment>
   * The custom name is purely used to remember what each issue is about.
 It is not used in the work log comment.